Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

  how to establish trust between otherwise unrelated parties over an untrusted network like the Internet.

 Andreesen here is referring to the "consensus" problem in distributed systems, and specifically the version where computers can act in "corrupt" (Byzantine) ways.
-I'll explain below first what this problem is and why it's important; second, I'll explain why **Andreesen is flat-out wrong**.
+I'll explain below (1) what this problem is and why it's important; (2) why **Andreesen is flat-out wrong**.

 ### Consensus and Byzantine Generals: A Short Tutorial